clansford/slack-message/README.md

 ## Build, Test, Install
 - Integration tests are ignored because they utilize an actual slack workspace.
+- Tests that utilize mocks are suffixed with "mock".
 #### With [Just](https://github.com/casey/just)
 ```shell
 just build